fieldsight/fieldsight-mobile/README.md

 1. Use Android Studio to import the project from its Gradle settings.
 To run the project, click on the green arrow at the top of the screen.

 ## Creating signed releases for Google Play Store
-Maintainers keep a folder with a clean checkout of the code and use [jenv.be](https://www.jenv.be) in that folder to ensure compilation with Java 1.8.
+Maintainers keep a folder with a clean checkout of the code

 Maintainers have a `local.properties` file in the root folder with the following:
 ```